DeFalT-910/discord-flood/README.md

-# discord-flood.
-A discord script to send messages repetitively on a certain message channel, script made by [GR6Y] DeFalT
+# A discord script to send messages repetitively on a certain message channel, script made by [GR6Y] DeFalT
 $ I take no responsibility for the misuse of this script, the script was created for knowledge purposes. $

 Change line 19 as you need, minute, hour, day and etc.